jiahui0309/cs3219-ay2526s1-project-g09/backend-services/collab-backend-service/README.md

 | `COLLAB_REDIS_USERNAME` | _(Optional)_ Redis username                                                        | `default`                                              |
 | `COLLAB_REDIS_PASSWORD` | _(Optional)_ Redis password                                                        | `secret`                                               |

 Only one of `COLLAB_REDIS_URL` or the host/port/password group is required.
-If neither is supplied the service runs in single-instance (in-memory adapter) mode.
+If neither is supplied the service runs in single-instance (in-memory adapter and in-memory Yjs document) mode.

 ## Docker